raspberrypilearning/animated-story/en/step_4.md

 --- /code ---

-**Click the Run button** to see your changes.
+**Test:** Click the **Run** button.

 The navbar should be positioned on the left.

 --- /task ---

-The 'SCROLL DOWN' text is not centered any more because the navbar is styled to take up 20% of the width of the viewport (using the `width: 20vw` property).
+The 'SCROLL DOWN' text is not centered any more because the navbar is styled with `width: 20vw`, so takes up 20% of the width of the viewport.

 --- task ---

-Add a `padding-left` property to the `main` selector.
+Add a `padding-left` property to the styling of `main`.

 --- code ---
 ---